 \section{The universal covering of a marked space}

 When computing the (co)homology of a space, it is often useful to work with (co)invariant (co)chains on coverings.
-In order to make effective this general remark in the context of marked (co)homology, we first need to define coverings of marked spaces.
-For the sake of simplicity (and since this will be sufficient to our purposes) we only define the universal covering of a marked space, even if our construction may be easily adapted to define a more general notion of covering between marked spaces.
+In order to implement this strategy in the context of marked (co)homology, we first need to define coverings of marked spaces.
+For the sake of simplicity (and since this will be sufficient for our purposes) we only define the universal covering of a marked space, even though our construction may be easily adapted to define a more general notion of covering between marked spaces.

 Let $(X,B)$ be a marked space, and assume for simplicity that $Y=X\setminus B$ admits a universal covering $q\colon \widetilde{Y}\to Y$.
 Then we define the universal covering $(\widetilde{X},\widetilde{B})$ of $(X,B)$ as follows.
 Let $\{F_b\}_{b\in B}$ be a collection of disjoint quasiconical closed neighbourhoods of the points of $B$.
 We pick a set $\widetilde{B}$ endowed with a fixed bijection with the set of connected components of $q^{-1}(\bigcup_{b\in B} (F_b\setminus \{b\}))$ and we define $\widetilde{X}=\widetilde{Y}\cup \widetilde{B}$.
 Observe that the covering projection $q\colon \widetilde{Y}\to Y$ extends to a map $\pi\colon \widetilde{X}\to X$ sending to $b\in B$ all the points of $\widetilde{B}$ corresponding to a component of $q^{-1}(F_b)$.